EdwardMan917/matic-docs/docs/avail/architecture/avail-system-overview.md

 Modularizing execution to scale blockchains is what rollup-centric chain models attempt to do.
-This can work well when the settlement and data availability layer is on the same layer, which is the approach Ethereum rollups take.
+This can work well when the settlement and data availability layers are on the same layer, which is the approach Ethereum rollups take.
 Still, there are necessary trade-offs when working with rollups, as the rollup construction can be more secure depending on the security of the data availability layer but would be inherently more